 She has taught literature and writing at community colleges in Washington State and New Jersey.
 She has also lead seminars at various writing conferences.

-She is a fine art photographer whose work has won awards and shows regularly in galleries across the U.S.
+As a fine art photographer, her work has won awards and shows regularly in galleries across the U.S. Recently, her work was the subject of a solo show on the University of Colorado campus.

 She graduated with honors from University of Colorado and got an MFA in creative writing from the University of Oregon.